mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 The entrance to the repair bay is a small, steel-grate platform protected from a long fall with a thin, metal guardrail.
-Past a gate with an ‘employees only’ sign on it, a long flight of stairs descends to the repair bay floor, a space that is 20 metres deep, 30 metres wide and 60 metres deep.
+Past a gate with an ‘employees only’ sign on it, a long flight of stairs descends to the repair bay floor, a space that is 20 meters deep, 30 meters wide and 60 meters deep.
 The walls of this cavernous space are adorned with specialized tools and wheeled ladders facilitating access to implements that would otherwise be out of reach.
-The grating below has been constructed so that individual tiles can be removed in segments, revealing another five metres of empty space for use as parts storage or extra clearance.
+The grating below has been constructed so that individual tiles can be removed in segments, revealing another five meters of empty space for use as parts storage or extra clearance.
 The entire place smells like grease.

-The opposite wall is plain steel and completely bare, with crenelations running horizontally across the centre.
+The opposite wall is plain steel and completely bare, with crenelations running horizontally across the center.
 It opens outward onto the void, allowing the bay to accept a spaceborne vehicle of up to 50 tons.
 The repair bay is divided into two halves, a near end and a far end, by a retracting aperture that can be closed to allow the repair bay to be used